wikistat/AI-Frameworks/README.md

 This course follows the [Machine Learning](https://github.com/wikistat/Apprentissage) and the [High Dimensional & Deep Learning](https://github.com/wikistat/High-Dimensional-Deep-Learning).
 In theses courses, you have acquired knowledge in machine and deep learning algoritms and their application on various type of data.
 This knowledge is primordial to become a DataScientist.

-But as a DataScientist, you will also need to know the tool that wil allow you to perform these algorithms efficiently.
+As a DataScientist, you will also need to know the tool that wil allow you to perform these algorithms efficiently.
+The two main goal of this course are :
+   * Discover this different tools:
+      * Spark Language for distributed computation.
+      * Cloud computing with Google cloud.
+      * Container with docker.
-The main goal of this course is to have an overview of this tools and also mor algorithms...
+   * Use this tools on real dataset and with usefull learning librairy The main goal of this course is to have an overview of this tools and also mor algorithms...